Updated December 4, 2019

 Maybe you want to sing your favorite songs from the performance or take part in some group singing.
 Grab a shot of liquid courage at Marie’s Crisis, a popular piano bar located at 59 Grove Street.
 If you love karaoke and classic bar drinks like Bud Light and mixed drinks, then this is the perfect piano bar for you.

-Or take your turn as a star at Don’t Tell Mama, the world-famous entertainment destination.
+One of the most popular things to do in Times Square at night is to take your turn as a star at Don’t Tell Mama, the world-famous entertainment destination.
 Located in the heart of New York’s theater district, 343 W. 46th Street, this bar is one-of-a-kind, offering a piano bar, restaurant, and two separate cabaret rooms.

-If You Can’t Get Enough of Theater
+Things to Do in Times Square at Night if You Can’t Get Enough of Theater

 If you’re looking for more of a new and funky venue to see a performance, Green Room 42 may be the right option for you.
 This entertainment hall offers a wide variety of performances by your favorite Broadway stars as well as an amazing menu.